aminabyaneh/contractive-diffusion-policy/README.md

-# Contractive Diffuser
+# Contractive Diffusion Policies

-A contractive reverse diffusion process to improve policies for offline reinforcement learning (RL).
+A contractive reverse diffusion process to improve policies for `offline robot learning through imitation or reinforcement`.

 ---